 - Successful cases and innovative practices

-- How to design proposals both qualitatively and quantitatively, developing a compelling business case
+- How to develop a compelling business case for design proposals both qualitatively and quantitatively.

 In addition to all this, participants will have the opportunity to collaborate, discuss and learn with an industry peer group, working together to propose the most sustainable outcomes for the project.

-Part 1: Online kick-off and preliminary work (5 March)
+Part 1: Online kick-off and preliminary work (w/c 11th October)